Abdurahman-hassan/Abdurahman-hassan/README.md

 ## 🙋‍♂️ About Me:

-- 🌱 I’m currently learning **Backend development using Django framework.**
+- 🌱 I’m enhancing my Backend development skills using the Django framework and practicing Frontend development to become a Full Stack Developer.

 - ✒️ I'm currently a master degree computer science student